Don’t stress out this Thanksgiving-check out these 10 Thanksgiving Hacks that will make life easier, your meal tastier, and leave you more relaxed!

 Skip the Potato Peeling

-Don’t waste your time peeling potatoes-instead boil potatoes with the skin on, then “shock” in ice water and skin peels right off!
+Don’t waste your time peeling potatoes-instead boil potatoes with the skin on, then “shock” them by dunking them in ice water and watch the skin peel right off!

 Prepare Desserts and Appetizers Ahead of Time